Hedge funds nurse heavy losses after UPS-TNT deal collapses

 Among the biggest hedge fund holdings in TNT was Water Island Capital‘s.

-According to Thomson Reuters data, the $3 billion U.S.-based firm owned almost 14 million shares, or 2.56 percent of TNT, in September, making it the Dutch firm’s fifth biggest shareholder.
+According to Thomson Reuters data, the $3 billion U.S.-based firm owned almost 14 million shares, or 2.56 percent of TNT TNTE.AS, in September, making it the Dutch firm’s fifth biggest shareholder.

 Merger arbitrage funds have struggled in recent years amid a sharp slowdown in the deals they thrive on, as companies hold off from spending their cash until the euro zone debt crisis eases and the economic recovery looks to be on firmer ground.

-The UPS-TNT deal was among the top five biggest plays for merger arbitrage funds in the last six months, along with commodities trader Glencore’s $33 billion takeover of miner Xstrata.
+The UPS-TNT deal was among the top five biggest plays for merger arbitrage funds in the last six months, along with commodities trader Glencore’s (GLEN.L) $33 billion takeover of miner Xstrata XTA.L.

 Competition commissioner Joaquin Almunia said last week that UPS would need to create an equivalent rival to TNT before he would approve the deal.
 In the end, the U.S. firm seemed not to have done enough to help France’s DPD expand its challenge.